xmacex/pure-feed-widget/readme.txt

 A widget for displaying feeds of academic publications from Elsevier Pure systems in WordPress.

 == Description ==

-This widget offers a cleaned experience for [Elsevier Pure](https://www.elsevier.com/solutions/pure) feeds compared to the RSS feeds.
-The primary intented use scenario is to list newest publications in a widget on a webpage of a research group or lab or other organizational unit.
+This widget displays publications from [Elsevier Pure](https://www.elsevier.com/solutions/pure) institutional repositories.
+Compared to the RSS feeds, this hopes to provide a cleaner and more configurable output of publications.

+Pure offers rendering items in various bibliographical style.

 == Installation ==